Pazoia/python-document-scraping-tool/README.md

 > To Do's

-- When iterating through text and sentences apply that function to word.
-- Create simple react app that iterates through results object and puts the values into a table
+- Create simple flask website that puts the results into a table

 > Done